19 Best Colorants For Epoxy Resin

 Mixing Control

-Some colorants can be tricky to mix, which can lead to uneven color distribution in your resin.
+Some resin coloring pigments can be tricky to mix, which can lead to uneven color distribution in your resin.
 To avoid this, consider colorants that mix easily and evenly.

 Liquid pigments, for example, can be smoothly blended into resin, offering better control over color saturation and consistency.
 And then resin pigment pastes might need more blending.